ISKCON: Nature of Krishna

 ISKCON describes Krishna as the original source of all the avatars of the Almighty God.
-Pious believers both teach and claim that Krishna is greater and far magnanimous than the traditionalist Hindu Trimurti of Vishnu, Shiva and Brahma and all its conceived emanations.
+Pious believers both teach and claim that Krishna is greater and far more magnanimous than the traditionalist Hindu Trimurti of Vishnu, Shiva and Brahma and all its conceived emanations.
 According to traditional Gaudiya theology, Krishna is the supreme being and all souls are united in him yet at the same time different.
 The founder of ISKCON, Prabhupada, differentiates Krishna consciousness from popular Hinduism in that it stresses the awareness of people's relationship with God, à la Arjuna to Krishna.
 Prabhupada considered Krishna to be "the supreme personality of Godhead", the personal, universal, unlimited deity who manifests in numerous all-attractive forms (avataras) to turn souls away from the material world "back to Godhead".

 While some say it is a monotheistic tradition, a deeper study reveals it is a Panentheistic tradition which has its roots in the theistic Vedanta traditions.